The topology, geometry, and angular momentum of cold plasma waves: Angular momentum eigenmodes, spin-weighted spherical harmonics, and the nonexistence of SAM and OAM operators

 The complete Hilbert space for a spin $1$ particle is then

 In particular, the copy of $V_0$ shows that there is a total angular momentum $0$ state.
 In general, if the total orbital angular momentum can assume the same value $s$ as the total spin angular momentum, as is true for all massive particles particles, then there must exist a total angular momentum $0$ multiplet resulting from $V_{s} \otimes V_{s}$. $R$ and $L$ plasma waves possess no such multiplet, further suggesting that plasma waves do not admit an SAM-OAM splitting.
-Additional support of this conclusion comes from analyzing the full multiplet structure of $R$ and $L$ plasma waves.
+Additional support for this conclusion comes from analyzing the full multiplet structure of $R$ and $L$ plasma waves.
 Indeed, we see that for $h = \pm1$,

-where each $V_j$ corresponds to the multiplet $_{\mp1}Y_{jm}\ehat_{\pm}$.
+where each $V_j$ corresponds to the multiplet $_{\mp1}Y_{jm}\epm$.
 There is only one multiplet for each $j \geq 1$.
-This is inconsistent with the typical multiplet structure of particles with an SAM-OAM decomposition, which typically produce higher multiplicities as in Eq. (\ref{eq:spin_1_decomp}).
-This argument is highly suggestive, but not fully rigorous since it is possible to contrive exotic OAM multiplet structures with missing OAM states which are consistent with Eq. (\ref{eq:plasma_SO3_decomp}) \cite{PalmerducaQin_SWSH}, for example,
+This is inconsistent with the typical multiplet structure of particles with an SAM-OAM decomposition, which typically produce higher multiplicities as in Eq. (\ref{eq:plasma:spin_1_decomp}).
+This argument is highly suggestive, but not fully rigorous since it is possible to contrive exotic OAM multiplet structures with missing OAM states which are consistent with Eq. (\ref{eq:plasma:plasma_SO3_decomp}) \cite{PalmerducaQin_SWSH}, for example,

-However, such an OAM multiplet structure is very unnatural, with the OAM label $l$ restricted to integer multiples of $3$, a situation which does not show up in any standard physics applications.
+However, such an OAM multiplet structure is very unnatural, with the OAM label $l$ restricted to integer multiples of $3$, a situation that does not show up in any standard physics applications.